Make the most of your University experience

 Get involved in sport

-We have clubs for 48 sports.
+We have clubs for over 48 sports.
 You can join whether you're a seasoned athlete or just want to try something new.
 Each club has regular training sessions and social events.

 Talk to club members on Sports Day during Freshers' Week to find out about joining.